-The question is certainly valid from the perspective of the homeowner who looks at recent sales or local real estate listings, or has recently refinanced or purchased a home and received a “comparable” assessment.
-How can the insured value of the home be equal to or greater than the market value of the combined home and the land it sits on?
+The question is undoubtedly valid from the perspective of the homeowner who looks at recent sales or local real estate listings.
+It can also be true if someone has recently refinanced or purchased a home and received a “comparable” assessment.
+But, how can the value of the homeowners insurance be equal to or greater than the market value of the combined home and the land it sits on?
 Is that right and why?

 A home should be insured for its replacement cost.
 But what is a home’s replacement cost?
 If you can go out and buy a similar home in a different but similar location is that replacement cost?
 If I don’t want Replacement Cost, is there something else?